-Pour this easy-to-make homemade vegan Hollandaise Sauce over roasted veggies at dinner time, a tofu scramble during breakfast, or any meal that could use a little bit of saucy goodness.
-Dairy-free hollandaise is gluten-free, and oil-free, and it only takes a few minutes to throw together.
+Pour this easy-to-make homemade vegan Hollandaise Sauce over roasted veggies at dinner time, vegan eggs benedict during breakfast, or any meal that could use a little bit of saucy goodness.
+This easy hollandaise recipe is dairy free, gluten free, and oil free, and it only takes a few minutes to throw together.

 I started adding turmeric to veganized versions of eggy recipes to give them a little bit of color.
 But I’ve been reading more and more about the health benefits of turmeric, so I now add it for them as well.
 Turmeric contains many antioxidants and is known for its ability to reduce inflammation in the body.
 It has been linked to improved brain function and lower risk of heart disease, as well as the possible prevention and treatment of certain cancers and Alzheimer's Disease.

 Hollandaise sauce is considered one of the five “mother sauces” in French cuisine.
 (The other being béchamel, velouté, espagnole, and tomato.)
 It’s an emulsion of egg yolk, melted butter, and lemon juice that has a tangy, buttery flavor.
 In the past it was called “Dutch sauce,” although it’s not clear if the recipe is really Dutch, since it’s been around for hundreds of years.
 It's often served with eggs benedict.

 If this vegan Hollandaise recipe looks familiar, it’s because I shared recently in my Vegan Eggs Benedict.
 I love it so much that I thought it deserved its own post.